johnerick89/file_upload_service/README.md

 To run tests with coverage, run `$ coverage run --source='.' manage.py test tests`

+## API Documentation

+API documentation can be accessed using three different URLs:
+- `http://127.0.0.1:8000/docs/` to access basic API documentation without much details on params and body
+- `http://127.0.0.1:8000/swagger` to access detailed swagger API documentation with details on params and body
+- `http://127.0.0.1:8000/redoc` to access detailed redoc API documentation with details on params and body

 ## Contributing
 If you find a bug or would like to contribute to the project, feel free to open an issue or submit a pull request.